-Students will write a short species account describing the adaptations of a species (or group of species) to life in northern environments and present these results to the class.
-Students can choose how they present their species account - it could be an oral presentation in class with PowerPoint (10 minutes maximum), a short video posted to the class site or YouTube (10 minutes maximum), a research-style poster (pdf uploaded to class site on Moodle or printed and shown in class), a brochure, Wiki, or other options.
+Students will present a short species account describing the adaptations of a species (or group of species) to life in northern environments.
+Students can choose how they present their species account - it could be an oral presentation in class with PowerPoint (10-15 minutes), a short video posted to the class site or YouTube (15 minutes maximum), a research-style poster (pdf uploaded to class site on Moodle or printed and shown in class), a brochure, or other options.
 Please discuss your ideas with the instructor.
-The written account will be due on Dec.
-2, and inperson oral presentations (if this option is chosen) will be conducted on Dec.
-7. Detailed instructions on length and format for the written report will be given in class.
+In-person oral presentations (if this option is chosen) will be scheduled during class time on Dec.
+3 and 5.